-Join Steve Grisetti for an in-depth discussion in this video Launching tools from the Action bar, part of Up and Running with Premiere Elements 13.
+Join Steve Grisetti for an in-depth discussion in this video Launching tools from the Action bar, part of Learning Premiere Elements 13.

 One of the first things you'll notice about Premiere Elements 13 is just how clean the work area is.
 We've got a monitor with playback controls, and we've got a timeline.
 And pretty much everything else is hidden in pop-up panels that are launched by clicking on tabs and buttons around the outside of the interface.
 Large number of the programs tools are launched from buttons on the action bar that runs along the bottom of the program's interface.
 Let's take a quick tour of this action bar.
 And then, in subsequent videos, we'll take a closer look at some of the tools that are available on it.
 Now, most of the most powerful tools are under the Tools button, and that's right here.